-Further, he studied several infinite series involving exponential and hyperbolic function, which depend on a certain parameter, $y/\pi$.
-When $y/\pi$ is the square root of a rational number the sums may be expressed in terms of $\Gamma$-functions and other well-known transcendental numbers.
-For details may be found in \cite{Z1984}.
-Some other related results for infinite series involving hyperbolic functions may be seen in the works of \cite{AB2009,AB2013,B1977,B1978,B2004,B2016,BS2017,C1889,L2011,S1954,X2017}.
+Zucker also studied several infinite series involving exponential and hyperbolic functions, which depend on a certain parameter $y/\pi$.
+When $y/\pi$ is the square root of a rational number the sums may be expressed in terms of special values of the $\Gamma$-function and other well-known transcendental numbers.
+Further details may be found in \cite{Z1984}.

+Some other related results for infinite series involving hyperbolic functions may be seen in the works of \cite{AB2009,AB2013,B1977,B1978,B2004,B2016,BS2017,C1889,L2011,S1954,Ya-2018}.
 For instance, Berndt \cite{B1977,B1978} found a lot of identities about infinite series using a certain modular transformation formula that originally stems from the generalized Eisenstein series.
-There are also a lot of recent contributions on Eisenstein series involving hyperbolic functions (see \cite{T2008,T2010,T2012,T2015}) and the references therein.
+There are also a lot of recent contributions on Eisenstein series involving hyperbolic functions (see \cite{T2015,T2008,T2010,T2012}) and the references therein.

-However, so far, no one has solved the evaluations of series with $m,p\geq 2$ defined in Definition \ref{de1}.
-The purpose of this paper is to present a method of the following eight series of quadratic hyperbolic functions:
+However, the evaluations of series with $m,p\geq 2$ defined in Definition \ref{de1} has not been done so far.
+The purpose of this paper is to present a method to evaluate the following eight series of quadratic hyperbolic functions:

-In sections \ref{sec3.1} and \ref{sec3.2}, we use residue theorem and asymptotic formulas of trigonometric and hyperbolic functions at the poles to establish four equations involving infinite series of trigonometric and hyperbolic functions (see Theorem \ref{thm3.1}).
-Then apply the four equations obtained and use several well-known results given by Ramanujan and Berndt et al. to prove that the four alternating sums ${\bar S}_{2p,2}(y),\ {\bar S}'_{2p-1,2}(y),\ {\bar C}_{2p,2}(y)\ {\rm and}\ {\bar C}'_{2p-1,2}(y)$ can be expressed in terms of $z$ and $z'$ (defined by (\ref{1.6})).
-Furthermore, in section \ref{sec3.3}, we use the results about Eisenstein series (\ref{3.52})-(\ref{3.59}) and (\ref{3.63})-(\ref{3.66}) established by Ramanujan, and apply the transformations (\ref{2.23})-(\ref{2.25}) to prove that the four series $S_{2p,2}(y),\ { S}'_{2p,2}(y),\ C_{2p,2}(y)\ {\rm and}\ { C}'_{2p,2}(y)$ can be evaluated in terms of $z$ and $z'$.
-In the last fourth section, we give numerous examples of series involving hyperbolic functions.
+In sections \ref{sec3.1} and \ref{sec3.2}, we use the residue theorem and asymptotic formulas of trigonometric and hyperbolic functions at the poles to establish four equations involving infinite series of trigonometric and hyperbolic functions (see Theorem \ref{thm3.1}).
+Then we apply these four equations and several well-known results given by Ramanujan, Berndt et al. to prove that the four alternating sums ${\bar S}_{2p,2}(y),\ {\bar S}'_{2p-1,2}(y),\ {\bar C}_{2p,2}(y)\ {\rm and}\ {\bar C}'_{2p-1,2}(y)$ can be expressed in terms of $z$ and $z'$ (defined by \eqref{1.6}).
+Furthermore, in section \ref{sec3.3}, we use the results about Eisenstein series \eqref{3.52}--\eqref{3.59} and \eqref{3.63}--\eqref{3.66} established by Ramanujan, and the transformations \eqref{2.23}--\eqref{2.25} to prove that the four series $S_{2p,2}(y),\ { S}'_{2p,2}(y),\ C_{2p,2}(y)\ {\rm and}\ { C}'_{2p,2}(y)$ can be evaluated in terms of $z$ and $z'$.
+In the last section, we give numerous examples of series involving hyperbolic functions.
 Moreover, we prove that the eight series ($p\geq k$)